- Posted by Jon Harju

 Lately, it’s become nearly impossible to stick to our usual routines since many of us have been working from home and practicing physical distancing.
 As the effects of the coronavirus pandemic continue to unfold, many of us have unknowingly faced some new challenges for our health.
-Working from the kitchen table and migrating to the couch at the end of the day has swiftly replaced our post-work gym schedule.
-While trying to maintain a balanced diet when trips to the grocery store are limited has drastically affected our food choices and meal plans.
+Working from the kitchen table and migrating to the couch at the end of the day may have swiftly replaced our post-work gym schedule.
+Trying to maintain a balanced diet when trips to the grocery store are limited has drastically affected our food choices and meal plans.

 During these unprecedented times, as we strive to protect ourselves and our loved ones from the virus, it is important to understand how to build defences against the many stressors that we now encounter with the new reality of coronavirus.
 Mental health experts agree that it’s crucial to pay attention to our routines, beginning with a healthy and balanced diet.

 Why it’s hard to make healthy food choices

 It’s common to seek comfort in food when we are experiencing extreme emotions.
 Self-isolating at home has skyrocketed the temptation to snack all day as our anxiety levels rise.
 Under stress, our body needs to consume more calories just to process the information and function, hence why we may crave foods that are high in sugar, fat, and salt that can also activate the pleasure center in the brain and temporarily make us feel better.
 What’s more, stress can negatively impact decision-making, which explains why it’s tricky to choose a healthy option over satisfying the tantalizing thoughts of chips and cookies.